 Landscape attributes Special Qualities (if relevant) Sensitivity Judgement & Key Landscape Sensitivities Guidance the valley slopes, with the spire of North Stoke church, and dramatic views of Arundel, prominent on the Downland Arun Valley skyline, and Lancing College a landmark feature visible from the Downland Adur Valley in adjacent character areas.
 Inter-visibility with Adjacent Landscapes - The river valleys are overlooked by the higher ground of the Downs, and within them are important cross-valley views.
 Also views from elevated positions in the Downland Adur Valley to the coastal plain landscapes and sea beyond, including the urban areas of Worthing, Littlehampton and Shoreham.
 Perceptual Aspects - The dispersed settlement pattern and strong historic sense of place give these river valleys a tranquil character.
-The southern stretches of the Downland Adur Valley are, however, of modern or inappropriate development.
-A concentration of estates and designed parklands.
-Avoid areas of fragile vegetation (particularly chalk grassland) which are difficult to restore Protect cross-valley views and views from the adjacent chalk downs.
+The southern stretches of the Downland Adur Valley are, however, influenced by the nearby urban development, lowering levels of tranquility - including road traffic from flyovers and noise from Shoreham Airport. of modern or inappropriate development.
+A concentration of estates and designed parklands . modern development, particularly in the Downland Arun Valley; • the tranquil character.
+Avoid areas of fragile vegetation (particular chalk grassland) which are difficult to restore Protect cross-valley views and views from the adjacent chalk downs.
 Ensure that turbines do not detract from the special qualities of the National Park.
-Seek opportunities to achieve wider landscape management objectives identified in the West Sussex landscape assessment and management strategy, and the South Downs integrated landscape character assessment and management plan, in association with any proposed development. influenced by the nearby urban development, lowering levels of tranquillity - including road traffic from flyovers and noise from Shoreham Airport.
+Seek opportunities to achieve wider landscape management objectives identified in the West Sussex landscape assessment a management strategy, and the South Down integrated landscape character assessment and management plan, in association with a proposed development.